 Action Item: Eat more carbs.
 While we love leafy greens and other nutrient-dense vegetables, your priority needs to be both nutrient and calorie-density.
 Don’t fill up on bowls of salad and platefuls of broccoli, leaving less room in your belly for meat and fat.
 Prioritize carb-dense vegetables with each meal (like potatoes, winter squashes, beets, taro, yuca, and parsnips) and include some fruit with meals as well.
 This will serve your athletic or activity needs, and ensure you’re not burning through your own muscle mass for energy.

 Action Item: Eat more fat.
 Go back to our Meal Template as your starting point.
 The fat amounts outlined should be the minimum per meal on your Whole30, but you’ll likely want to up your amounts to the higher end of the spectrum, if not beyond.

 Action Item: Add smoothies if needed.
 We generally recommend against liquid food because it bypasses normal satiety signals, prompting people to feel less satisfied after their “meal” and potentially leading them to overconsume.
 In this case, however, you may want to purposefully add smoothies to your meals (or in between) to sneak in extra calories and protein.
 Here’s an article on the Plant-Based Whole30 that will help you build healthy, balanced smoothies.
 (Note, the protein powders mentioned here are also compatible with the Original Whole30 program.)

-So we’ve covered the obvious food angle… but know that there is much more to this story than just eating more.
-Other lifestyle factors, like training, recovery, and stress, all play into your ability to maintain or gain weight.
+So we’ve covered the obvious food angle… but there is much more to this story than just eating more.
+Other lifestyle factors, like training, recovery, and stress, all play into your ability to maintain weight and muscle mass.